What is the difference between federal and state gun laws? Why do I need to understand both?

-- s/he was convicted (in Delaware or elsewhere) of a felony or a crime of violence involving physical injury to another -- it doesn't matter if s/he had any weapon during crime;
+- s/he was convicted in any state of a felony or a crime of violence involving physical injury to another – it doesn’t matter if s/he had any weapon during crime;

 - s/he is a fugitive from justice from a case in which s/he is accused of a felony;

 - s/he was convicted in any court of any misdemeanor crime of domestic violence, as defined in Delaware law Title 11, Section 1448(a)(7);

 - s/he was convicted for the unlawful use, possession or sale of a narcotic, dangerous drug, central nervous system depressant or stimulant, or controlled substance;

 - as a juvenile, s/he was adjudicated as delinquent for conduct which, if committed by an adult, would be a felony (Note: The firearm prohibition will last until the person turns 25 years old);

 - the person is the respondent on a family court protection from abuse order.
 However, if the protection order was issued only based on one or more of the following allegations, then it may not be illegal for the respondent to have a firearm:

 - engaging in a course of alarming or distressing conduct in a manner which is likely to cause fear or emotional distress or to provoke a violent or disorderly response;

 - trespassing on or in property of another person, or on or in property from which the trespasser has been excluded by court order;

 - any other conduct which a reasonable person under the circumstances would find threatening or harmful;